 Use the most spacious compartment to store bulkier items:

-- Your planner or organizer (I use our very own Mumsy & Bub Mum Planner to help me get organized and map out goals and ideas)
+- Your planner or organiser (I use our very own Mumsy & Bub Mum Planner to help me get organized and map out goals and ideas)

 - Your mobile phone and other electronics

-Designate one compartment to store and organize your paperwork and miscellaneous items
+Designate one compartment to store and organise your paperwork and miscellaneous items

 - Loose paper

 - Training modules

 - Planning essentials for your planner such as sticky notes, washi tape